ymadoff/ryba/hbase/thrift/install.coffee.md

 ## Configure

-Note, we left the permission mode as default, Master and RegionServer need to restrict it but not the rest server.
+Note, we left the permission mode as default, Master and RegionServer need to restrict it but not the thrift server.

     module.exports.push name: 'HBase Thrift # Configure', handler: (ctx, next) -> {hbase} = ctx.config.ryba